 The American Cancer Society (ACS) estimate that in 2018, 154,050 people in the United States will have died from the disease.

-The World Health Organization (WHO) suggest that 1.69 million deaths are brought about by lung cancer worldwide.
+The World Health Organization (WHO) suggest that

 The main reason behind why lung cancer has such a high mortality rate is that it is often caught at an advanced stage.